-On June 28, 1914, Serbian nationalist Gavrilo Princip assassinated Austro-Hungarian Archduke Franz Ferdinand and his wife Sophia.
+On June 28, 1914, a nationalist from Serbia named Gavrilo Princip assassinated Austro-Hungarian Archduke Franz Ferdinand and his wife Sophia.
 Austria-Hungary blamed the assassination on the Russian-backed Serbian government and called on its German ally for support.
 On July 28, Austria-Hungary declared war.
 At 1:00 AM the next morning, SMS Bodrog and two other monitors of the Austro-Hungarian Navy fired on Serbian defenses near Belgrade.
 These were the first shots of WWI, a conflict that would last over four years and claim the lives of millions.

 Bodrog and her sister ship, Temes, were Temes-class river monitors.
 Completed in 1904, Bodrog was 189 feet, 4 inches in length, and was crewed by 86 officers and enlisted sailors.
 It was armed with two 120mm guns in single turrets, one 120mm howitzer, and two 37mm guns.
 At the outbreak of WWI, Bodrog was part of the Austro-Hungarian Danube Flotilla.

 Throughout WWI, Bodrog saw heavy use support the Central Powers.
 However, on October 31, 1918, the monitor ran aground near Vinča outside of Belgrade.
 She was later captured by Serbia.
 After the Armistice, Bodrog was transferred to the navy of then newly formed Kingdom of Serbs, Croats and Slovenes.
 On April 15, 1920, it was officially renamed Sava.